google/built_value.dart/README.md

 Built Values provides immutable "value types" for Dart and is part of [Libraries for Object Oriented Dart](https://github.com/google/built_value.dart/blob/master/libraries_for_object_oriented_dart.md#libraries-for-object-oriented-dart).

+## Value Types

+Value types are, for our purposes, classes that are considered interchangeable if their fields have the same values.

+Common examples include `Date`, `Money` and `Url`.
+Most code introduces its own value types.
+For example, every web app probably has some version of `Account` and `User`.

+Value types are very commonly sent by RPC and/or stored for later retrieval.

 ## Motivation

 The problems that led to the creation of the Built Value library have